 How are things for first-time buyers?

 There’s no doubt that first-time buyers have been one of the worst hit groups when it comes to property in the pandemic.
 While it can be hard to get on the property ladder, they made up a significant chunk of the market.

 Until March 2020, high loan to value mortgages were widely available.
 However, after lockdown, many banks withdrew these loans due to posing now a higher-risk.
 90% and 95% mortgages all but disappeared.
 This meant many would-be buyers had to delay their plans to buy, as their mortgage options dried up.

 Also, applications for the Help to Buy Equity Loan scheme closed in December 2020.
 Those who applied must legally complete by 31st March 2021.
 There is now a new Equity Loan scheme in place, which runs until 2023.
 It allows you to borrow between 5-20% (40% in London) of the full purchase price of a new-build home.

 Despite the difficulties, the mortgage limitations haven’t gone unnoticed.
-As announced by Boris Johnson in a press conference, the government is planning to back 95% mortgages, in a bid to help turn ‘Generation Buy’ into ‘Generation Rent’.
+The government is now offering a new 95% mortgage guarantee scheme, in a bid to help turn ‘Generation Buy’ into ‘Generation Rent’.
 The scheme promises to offer a helping hand to buyers with only a 5% deposit.

 What’s the latest with mortgage holidays?